 Of course, you will need underwear and PJ’s but I’ll let you work that one out.

-I hope this insight into my suitcase helps you know what to pack for a Summer City Break in Europe!
+I hope this insight into my suitcase helps you with your packing for Europe Summer!